Indonesian language: History

-Trade contacts carried on by various ethnic peoples at the time were the main vehicle for spreading the Old Malay language, which was the main communications medium among the traders.
-Ultimately, the Old Malay language became a lingua franca and was spoken widely by most people in the archipelago.

 Indonesian (in its standard form) has essentially the same material basis as the Malaysian standard of Malay and is therefore considered to be a variety of the pluricentric Malay language.
 However, it does differ from Malaysian Malay in several respects, with differences in pronunciation and vocabulary.
 These differences are due mainly to the Dutch and Javanese influences on Indonesian.
 Indonesian was also influenced by the Melayu pasar (lit. 'market Malay'), which was the lingua franca of the archipelago in colonial times, and thus indirectly by other spoken languages of the islands.

 Malaysian Malay claims to be closer to the classical Malay of earlier centuries, even though modern Malaysian has been heavily influenced, in lexicon as well as in syntax, by English.
 The question of whether High Malay (Court Malay) or Low Malay (Bazaar Malay) was the true parent of the Indonesian language is still in debate.
 High Malay was the official language used in the court of the Johor Sultanate and continued by the Dutch-administered territory of Riau-Lingga, while Low Malay was commonly used in marketplaces and ports of the archipelago.
 Some linguists have argued that it was the more common Low Malay that formed the base of the Indonesian language.